Publishing your Jekyll blog to AWS S3 and Cloudfront invalidation using Travis CI

 CLOUDFRONT_DISTRIBUTION_ID

-These keys are stored as Environmental Variables that can be accessed in your Travis build script and are all encrypted.
+These keys are stored as Environmental Variables that can be accessed in

 Never put sensitive information in your Github Repo